ringcentral/engage-voice-api-docs/docs/routing/queues/group-skills.md

 | **`requeueShortcut`** | Optional | **None** | *empty* | Allow agents to manually send their current call to a specific inbound queue, or to another agent with a special skill. |

 ### Request
+Be sure to set the proper [BASE_URL](../../../basics/uris/#resources-and-parameters) and [authorization header](../../../authentication/auth-ringcentral) for your deployment.

 === "HTTP"
     ```html